- Ready to invest in a much beloved multi-media conglomerate?

 The Walt Disney Company (NYSE: DIS) seemed to be losing value in a decade-long downward trend.
 However, the company's launch of the "Disney+" streaming platform rejuvenated investor enthusiasm for the company, with the stock surging to new highs.

 If you want to capitalize on the growth and volatility of DIS stock, you need to open a trading account.
-This post gives you everything you need to know about placing your first trade on DIS stock.
+Scroll down for everything you need to know about buying Disney stock.

 Coming up next